Generic Name: scopolamine (skoe-POL-a-meen)

 - Scopolamine patch should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using scopolamine patch while you are pregnant.
-It is not known if scopolamine patch is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking scopolamine patch.

 Possible side effects of scopolamine patch: